-4.3 Rail Stations and Major Off-Street Bus-/Multi-Modal Transit Center-Facilities
+4.3 Rail Stations and Major Off-Street Bus Facilities

-When transit service is not providedavailable near one's trip origin, driving to a Park & Ride lot or utilizing another first-last mile option such as a bicycle or scooter to transit may be a viable alternatives alternative.
+When transit service is not provided near one's origin, driving to a Park & Ride lot or utilizing another first-last mile option such as a bicycle or scooter to transit may be viable alternatives.
 Park & Ride lots, bicycle storage, and micro-mobility parking areas are important amenities for transit customers.

-- Park & Ride/Station Parking Facilities provide parking for transit customers who use their cars to access a bus or train.
-Park & Ride facilities are usually provided at station stops rail stations or bus transit centers such as the Metro El Monte Station, and Harbor Gateway Transit Center, and at various rail stations.
-Park & Ride lots also can be found in suburbs to-serve as a staging area for commuter customers.
-Parking may be provided for transit riders at no cost or for a nominal fee, based on demand. - Bicycle Storage may be provided at transit stations where demand exists and space allows, and on transit vehicles.
+Park & Ride/Station Parking Facilities provide parking for transit customers who use their cars to access a bus or train.
+Park & Ride facilities are usually provided at station stops or transit centers such as the Metro El Monte Station, Harbor Gateway Transit Center, and at various rail stations.
+Park & Ride lots also can be found in suburbs to serve as a staging area for commuter customers.

+- Bicycle Storage may be provided at transit stations where demand exists and space allows, and on transit vehicles.
 Bicycle racks, lockers, and hubs may be provided at transit center and stations.
 On transit vehicles, bicycles may be transported on bus-mounted racks located in front of a bus or on board a rail car in designated spaces.
 Bike racks provide a simple, relatively low-cost approach and can hold many bicycles in a relatively small space, but bicycles are subject to potential damage and theft.
-Enclosed bicycle lockers and hubs provide added protection from theft and from weather but cost more to install and operate, and require more space. - Micro Mobility Vehicle Parking is being tested at key Metro system locations as a pilot program.
-At their July 25, 2019 meeting, the Metro Board adopted a parking ordinance to regulate parking of micro mobility devices such as electric scooters and other similar devices.
-As part of the pilot, Metro has designated parking areas at selectselected stations and transit hubs for parking of micro mobility devices; the private firms seeking to park their vehicles at Metro sites must pay a fee for use of the parking facilities.
+Enclosed bicycle lockers and hubs provide added protection from theft and from weather but cost more and require more space. - Micro Mobility Vehicle Parking is being tested at key Metro system locations as a pilot program.
+At their July 25, 2019 meeting, the Metro Board adopted a parking ordinance to regulate parking of electric scooters and other similar devices.
+As part of the pilot, Metro has designated parking areas at select stations and transit hubs for parking of devices; the private firms seeking to park their vehicles at Metro sites must pay a fee for use of the parking facilities.